-META descriptions are your opportunity to convince people to click on your link over competing websites.
-That is, it’s your chance to advertise your page to search engines and users alike, so make the most of it!
+META descriptions are your opportunity to convince people to click on your link over a competitor.

 Pick Your Top Pages

-You probably won’t have the time to write unique META Descriptions for every page.
-Instead, pick out your most important pages, which should include:
+You won’t have time to write unique META Descriptions for every page, so focus on important pages such as:

 As for the rest?
 Leave the Googlebot to grab relevant snippets from the text on these pages.

-Tip: Don’t copy and paste a generic META description across your pages.
+Tip: Don’t re-use a generic META description.
 This duplicate content can do more harm than good.

 Write A Unique Meta Description

 Write a concise, unique META description that summarises the contents of the page, covering:

 - What the content is about.